Testing the equivalence principle across the Universe: a model-independent approach with galaxy multi-tracing: Survey specifications

 We present the specifications for the DESI and SKA2 surveys used in our forecasts and the resulting fiducial values for the parameters of the analysis.
 As specified in the main text, we choose $\Lambda$CDM with values from the final \textit{Planck} data release \cite{Planck:2018vyg}.
 Note that the observables do not depend on the value of the Hubble constant, which is just a dimensional factor in the units.

 {\bf DESI Bright Galaxy Sample.} The survey specifications are given in Table 2.5 in \cite{DESI:2016fyo}.
-We compute the galaxy bias from the requirement $b_g^{\rm BGS} G(z) = 1.34$ given in Sec.~2.4.2 in~\cite{DESI:2016fyo}, where the growth factor $G(z)$ is normalized at present time and calculated on our fiducial model.
-The magnification bias of the total galaxy sample is calculated following the specifications from \cite{Bonvin:2023jjq}.
+We set the galaxy bias and the magnification bias of the two galaxy populations to the values measured from DESI-like simulations in \cite{Bonvin:2023jjq} (Table 4, Case 1).
+In the lowest redshift bin, where no measurements could be performed, we adopt the same values as for $z = 0.25$, since we expect these functions to have a smooth redshift evolution.
 We again perform a flux cut requiring the same number of galaxies in each sample.
 We present all specifications in Table~\ref{tab:DESI_specs}.

 {\bf SKA Phase 2.} The survey specifications are given in Table 3 in \cite{Bull:2015lja}.
 The fiducial values for the galaxy bias were obtained with a fitting function for the SKA HI galaxy surveys based on \cite{Yahya:2014yva}.
 We compute the fiducial values of the magnification bias of the total galaxy population according to the fitting formula in Appendix A in \cite{Camera:2014bwa}, assuming a flux sensitivity limit of 5 $\mu$Jy.
 We then perform a flux cut as a function of redshift to split the total sample into two populations with the same number of galaxies.
 We present all specifications in Table \ref{tab:SKA2_specs}.